robbyj1388/nvim-config/README.md

-# Personal Neovim Configuration
+# Personal Neovim and Tmux Configuration

-This is my old personal Neovim configuration due to it being outdated, I now use NvChad as my personal config!
+This is my personal Neovim and Tmux configuration files

 This is a collection of customizations, plugins, and key mappings I used for an optimized and efficient coding experience.